carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 favor for someone else.
 Note that anyone is welcome to review and give feedback on a patch, but only people with Subversion write access can approve it.

+There is a web based code review tool that can optionally be used for code reviews.
+See the documentation on `Code Reviews with Phabricator <Phabricator.html>`_.

 Code Owners
 -----------